I'm the hot mess mum who didn't get a photo of her kid on their first day back at school

-Today was his first day of first-class but rather than it being an exciting morning where we spent the morning chatting about his new teacher and talking lots of photos it was chaos.
+Today was his first day of fourth-class but rather than it being an exciting morning where we spent the morning chatting about his new teacher and talking lots of photos, it was chaos.

 Why?
 Because I'm a hot mess mum.

-All last week I had it in my head that he was returning to school on Tuesday because that was the day my husband said he was 100 per cent certain it was.
+All last week, I had it in my head that he was returning to school last Friday because that was the day my husband said he was 100 per cent certain it was.
 This was perfect as I wasn't going to be at work and could take my time helping him to get ready.

-Tuesday came and the school was not open and would not be open till today Thursday.
-It wasn't ideal but I thought no worries I'll walk him down on my way to work.
+Friday came and the school was not open and would not be open until today, Monday.
+It wasn't ideal but I thought. no worries.
+I'll walk him down on my way to work.

-This morning though I completely forgot that he was heading back to school and it wasn't until I was brushing my teeth at 8:20 am that it slowly dawned on me and I had to shout up to his room "Eric get up for school!"
+This morning though, it wasn't until I was brushing my teeth at 8:20am that it slowly dawned on me and I had to shout up to his room, "Eric, get up for school!"

 Everything after that was a blur of school uniforms being thrown overheads and cereal bars being grabbed as we dashed out the door.

 We ran to his school and just about made it on time.
-I then had to run to work.
+I then had to run to back to work.

 There's no photo from me today, but to be honest, my son has been in school for a few years now and all of my family already know what he looks like in his school uniform.